amsa-code/risky/behaviour-detector/README.md

 `D` is a drift detection, `N` is a non drifting report.

 We now want to process a stream of position reports (any reports out of time order are chucked).
-Consider a small buffer that we pass reports through and sometimes drift paths come out the other side.
+Consider a small buffer that we pass reports through (turns out a size of 2 is sufficient) and sometimes drift paths come out the other side.
 Using the rules below we will see that the buffer only needs to hold a maximum of three elements at a time.

 This is how we represent a sequence of reports and how we reference time for the reports: